w3f/polkadot-wiki/docs/maintain-guides-how-to-monitor-your-node.md

 ![grafana-1](assets/guides/how-to-monitor/3-select-prometheus.png)

 The only thing you need to input is the `URL` that is `https://localhost:9090` and then click `Save & Test`.
-If you see the result is `Data source is working`, your connection is configured correctly.
+If you see `Data source is working`, your connection is configured correctly.

 ![grafana-1](assets/guides/how-to-monitor/4-configure-data-source.png)